 What’s better than a stroll through the park – maybe a loft apartment that overlooks Central Park in a historic downtown?
 We can see you now, Tom, perched among the park, gazing out the tall windows of a 19th century building, enjoying a cup of coffee and the peacefulness that comes with having no noisy neighbors.

-We know being the analog man that you are Tom, you would much rather read the old fashioned way and express your thoughts on the Qwerty keys of a much-loved typewriter.
-We would recommend stopping at The Elm Antique Shop, located just one street over, to settle your fix for the era-of-finer-things.
-They might just have a dusty typewriter that has been searching for a long-lost thought conductor like you, or maybe even a magical wardrobe that leads to another land!
+Being the analog man that you are Tom, we know you would much rather read the old fashioned way.
+Express your thoughts on the Qwerty keys of a much-loved typewriter at one of our antique stores.
+We would recommend stopping at The Elm Antique Shop to settle your fix for the era-of-finer-things.
+They might just have a dusty typewriter that has been searching for a long-lost thought conductor like you!

-Henderson’s greatest writer, more commonly known as legendary naturalist, John James Audubon, would certainly approve of our downtown preservation.
-We’re not sure if he would approve of our generation’s need to take a selfie with him, but without a doubt he is the most selfie-ed statue in Henderson.
-And here is where we brag about our riverfront’s status as “Best Selfie Location in Kentucky”, voted by Kentucky Living Magazine readers.
-Tom you know you want to selfie with Audubon, come on over, we’ve even got a Snapchat filter.
+Henderson’s greatest writer and legendary naturalist, John James Audubon, would certainly approve of our downtown preservation.
+We are not sure if he would approve of our generation’s need to take a selfie with him, but without a doubt he is the most selfie-ed statue in Henderson.
+And here is where we brag about our riverfront’s status as “Best Selfie Location in Kentucky,” voted by Kentucky Living Magazine readers.
+You know you want to selfie with Audubon!

 2. Farmer & Frenchman

 A hat-tip to Henderson’s agricultural history, and a fast-growing agri-tourism establishment, Farmer & Frenchman Vineyard & Winery invites all with open arms and open barn doors.
 A fully renovated 1940’s tobacco barn is the winery’s shiny centerpiece.
-Though it hasn’t been open for a year, it’s already caught the eye of film directors.
+The winery’s picturesque scenery has even caught the eye of film directors.
 It completely captures the ideal homegrown feel that Henderson encapsulates.
 But we all know what great movie set the bar for motion pictures filmed in Henderson…